Robertfarb/whiteboarding-curriculum/w13_plus/day2.md

 * **Finish yesterday's Quicksort project and turn in on [Jobberwocky][Jobberwocky] by 12pm.**
 * Continue applying to companies!
 40 application quota begins this week.
-* Continue to think about what your next project will be & who you will work with.

 ### Morning